kamellababidi/rbk3-technical-assessment/README.md

 # Welcome to your assessment

 Are you ready to put your skills to the test and have some full stack hacking fun?
 This assessment will be like a day-long solo sprint where you get use the skills and technologies you have worked with during the first half of the course.
-You should expect to revisit concepts and techniques you are familiar with while learning some new content as well.

 ### Don'ts